-Known initially as the stuff of science-fiction, developers and dreamers have been working to make virtual reality a, well, reality.
+Developers and dreamers have been working to make virtual reality exactly that – a reality.

 Improvements in technology have allowed for increased power, mobility, graphics, and decreased cost.

 No longer do we have to plug into the likes of the Morton Heilig Sensorama – an arcade-style theatre cabinet that fully immersed the individual in the film by stimulating the user’s senses (sight, sound, smell, and touch included).

 The international virtual reality market today has moved far beyond.

 Here at Summa Linguae Technologies, we do data collection, localization, and testing of emerging tech devices.
 We dip our toes into the development process of various kinds of exciting technologies.
 One of those exciting technologies is VR.

 Specifically, we worked on localizing a VR game from English to Chinese.
 We even spent some time in China as part of this data collection project.

 While there, we became fascinated with how saturated the VR industry already is compared with North America and Europe.

 It was this visit that inspired us to dive into the international virtual reality market.